Bachelor of Science in Nursing (B.S.N.)

 HESI A2 Nursing Admissions Exam, students must have an overall score of a 75% on the A2 in both Math and English.
 It is also required to test in Science, no minium score required for this section.
 This test will be administered each fall semester.
-You can call the Student Success Center at 740-533-4596 to make an appointment.
+You can call the Resource Commons at 740-533-4596 to make an appointment.
 Test codes can be purchased in Student Services and study guides can be purchased in the bookstore.

 Applicants will be required to have a completed FBI and BCI fingerprint report (criminal background check).
 This will be completed after you have been selected for the program.